mytory/mytory-code-view/readme.md

 So I decided to send code to new window.
 New window has wide viewport, syntax highlighting.

-This plugin add "open new window for this code" link to above of all `pre` block.
+This plugin add "open new window for this code" link to above of `pre` block that has horizontal scroll.

 * [Demo](http://mytory.net/archives/10517)